 What is the difference between Business Psychotherapy and Executive Coaching?

 Business psychotherapy can be a great complement for any executive coaching that you may already have in place.
+The following kinds of distinctions are often made, however, it is likely that good psychotherapy incorporates some coaching, and vice versa.

 - Coaching is more outward looking and outcome oriented, psychotherapy is more inward looking and process oriented